- Download our Moving to France Guide (PDF)

 World-renowned and ranked highly by the World Health Organization (WHO), healthcare in France hinges on an intricate public-private combination that is both efficient and generous.

-While most locals claim to be happy with the healthcare system in France, many also supplement state-provided coverage with private insurance that covers add-ons such as private hospital rooms, dentistry and eye care.
+While most locals claim to be happy with the healthcare system in France, many also supplement state-provided coverage with private health insurance that covers add-ons such as private hospital rooms, dentistry and eye care.

-Expats lucky enough to take advantage of the public system and the associated insurance will be spoilt for choice, but even those forced to shell out substantially more for private coverage will nonetheless be satisfied with the standard of care.
+Expats lucky enough to take advantage of the public system and the associated insurance will be spoilt for choice, but even those forced to shell out substantially more for private health insurance will nonetheless be satisfied with the standard of care.

 Public healthcare in France

 The French public healthcare system is generally free of the waiting lists associated with the socialised medical systems found in the UK and Canada.
 Expats will also find that they have plenty of choices when selecting a doctor or specialist in France.

 The public health insurance system, known as Sécurité Sociale, provides basic coverage to those who qualify and is funded by tax contributions from salary deductions.
 Expats employed in France, those who are self-employed but make the necessary contributions, and those who have reached official retirement age in their home country can all usually make use of the French public healthcare system once they have registered at their local social security office.

 The public system covers the major part of medical bills.
 That said, most locals and foreigners use private supplemental insurance to cover themselves for the remainder of the medical fees.
 Those with chronic illnesses such as diabetes and cancer will find that the government covers 100 percent of their medical bills, including surgery, therapy and drugs.

 Expats using the public healthcare system should keep in mind that even though the choice of doctor is left up to the patient, going to the same doctor will assure higher compensation from social security.
 A referral must also be acquired before a specialist is consulted or the state will lower its contribution.
 Certain professionals, such as psychiatrists and dentists, are exceptions to this rule.